chadrt21/dnd-webMaster/docs/sustd.md

 	1. Enzyme is a testing library that provides a way to mount, render, and interact React components in a Node environment.
 3. Supertest: [https://github.com/visionmedia/supertest](https://github.com/visionmedia/supertest)
 	1. Supertest is an ExpressJS HTTP testing library that provides a way to test our server function by calling API endpoints.

+## 2.4 User Acceptance Test Plan

+Our plan for user acceptance testing is to lead the user through a series of questions designed to test the usability of the system.
+The user will only be asked to complete a simple task and given no instruction on how to complete the task.
+After they have completed the series of leading questions, they will be given a Google Quiz to determine how successful they were in completing the questions, systematically ask for any comments on additions or problems in the software, and determine usability.

+User Acceptance Test Questions:
+* Log-in Page
+	* Can you log in using your google account?
+* Home Page
+	* Can you create a new campaign?
+	* Can you find and access an old campaign?
+	* Can you find the profile page and how to log out?
+* Profile Page
+	* Can you navigate to the profile page?
+	* Can you add a short bio to your profile?
+* Tools
+	* Can you add a new tool to your layout?
+	* When there is no tool opened yet?
+	* When there is already a tool open?
+	* Dice Roller
+		* Can you open the dice tool?
+		* Can you roll 1d20 die?
+		* Can you roll 2d20 dice?
+		* Can you roll 1d10 dice?
+	* Character
+		* Can you open the character tool?
+		* Can you create a new PC?
+		* Can you create a new NPC?
+		* Can you view the PC character profile you just created?
+		* Can you change the name of this character?
+		* Can you change the stats of this character?
+			* level
+			* class
+			* race
+			* concentration
+			* dexterity
+			* intelligence
+			* wisdom
+			* charisma
+			* strength
+			* health
+			* speed
+			* AC
+		* Can you view the proficiencies of this character?
+		* Can you add a proficiency for this character?
+		* Can you view the class features for this character?
+		* Can you view the spells for this character?
+		* Can you add a spell for this character?
+		* Can you view the spells for this character?
+		* Can you add a piece of equipment for this character?
+		* Can you view the appearance of this character?
+		* Can you change the appearance of this character?
+			* age
+			* height
+			* weight
+			* hair
+			* skin
+			* physical description
+		* Can you view the backstory
+		* Can you change the backstory of your character?
+		* Can you go back to the character menu?
+		* Can you view the NPC that you have created?
+		* Can you go back to the character menu?
+		* Can you find the settings?
+		* Can you change the order that the character information is displayed?
+	* Notes
+		* Can you open the notes tool?
+		* Can you create a new note?
+		* Can you create a new folder?
+		* Can you open the note?
+		* Can you change the title?
+		* Can you add text to the note?
+		* Can you go back to the main note menu?
+		* Can you open the file?
+		* Can you add a note to the file?
+	* Search
+		* Can you open the search tool?
+		* Can you search for Animate Objects?
+		* Can you search for an object that has a Material Component but no Verbal Component for the Bard class?
+		* Can you search for equipment?
+		* Can you search for a Backpack?
+		* Can you search for Armor Category with the Subcategory Light?
+		* Can you search for a class feature?
+		* Can you search for Ability Score Improvement I?
+	* Music
+		* Can you open the music tool?
+		* Do you have a Spotify account?
+		* Can you log into your Spotify account?
+		* Can you link one of your playlists?
+		* Can you add a hotkey to your playlist?
+		* Can you close the Music tool?
+* Keyboard Shortcuts
+	* Can you use the hotkey that you added to your playlist to control the music playing?
+* Layouts
+	* Can you create a new layout?
+	* Can you open a previous layout?
+	* Can you edit the current layouts?

 # 3. Test cases